chenchuk77/os-dev/README.md

 ### License
-This project is for testing and there is no license, however it worth saying that the attached pdf was written by [Nick Blundell](https://www.cs.bham.ac.uk/~exr/lectures/opsys/10_11/lectures/os-dev.pdf) Copyright c 2009–2010 Nick Blundell
+This project is for testing and there is no license, however it worth saying that the attached pdf was written by [Nick Blundell](https://www.cs.bham.ac.uk/~exr/lectures/opsys/10_11/lectures/os-dev.pdf) Copyright c 2009–2010 Nick Blundell. im attaching it as a reference.